kaspanvo/vourkosa.github.io/_posts/2016-03-20-Working with overlays - Giving birth to a new DecorView child.markdown

 <h4>4) Creating parent RelativeLayout</h4>

-We create a parent Relative Layout which will be the new parent/root of the Activity’s view hierarchy.
+We create a parent RelativeLayout which will be the new parent/root of the Activity’s view hierarchy.

 ```java
 RelativeLayout ourRelativeLayout = new RelativeLayout(act);